valdisiljuconoks/optimizely-advanced-contentarea/README.md

 ## Getting Started

-You would need to install package from EPiServer's NuGet [feed](http://nuget.episerver.com/) to start using Bootstrap aware EPiServer Content Area renderer:
+You would need to install package from EPiServer's NuGet [feed](http://nuget.episerver.com/) to start using Twitter's Bootstrap aware EPiServer Content Area renderer:

 ```
 PM> Install-Package EPiBootstrapArea
 ```

+Default built-in display options are regsitered automatically.
 Below is described some built-in features.

 ## Available Built-in Display Options
 Following display options are registered by default: